|Location||Coast Guard Park|

 The Northbrook Park District operates a dog park where your pooch can play, socialize and exercise.
 This is the only public area in Northbrook where dogs are allowed to run and play off-leash in a completely fenced in area.
 There is an enclosed 2-acre area for all dogs and a .5-acre area for small dogs.
 Access to the park requires an annual membership which is available for purchase at any Park District Registration Office.

 The Dog Park is only open to Northbrook Residents.
-All dog park members must have proof of a current Village of Northbrook Animal License.
-This is available at the Village Hall.
-To apply for membership:
+All dog park members must have proof of a current Village of Northbrook Animal License available through the Village Hall.

 - Download the Dog Park Application and Veterinarian Verification Form.

 - Submit completed forms via email to email@example.com or drop off your forms at Northbrook Sports Center.